bschaatsbergen/cidr/README.md

 ### CIDR division

-To divide a cidr range into distinct N distinct networks
+To divide a CIDR range into N distinct networks:
 ## IPV4
 ```
 $ cidr divide 10.0.0.0/16 9